Once you've created a Lookup Key for a table, you can use it to link records in one table to another.

 You'll notice that adding information to the new row remains the same.

-When adding information from the Trainees table (column: Trainee) to a row, you can click on the dropdown and select the trainee name and sex you want to include in that specific column.
+When adding information from the "Schools" table (column: School) to a row, you can click on the dropdown and select the School ID and Location you want to include in that specific column.

 Click Save to add the new row.

-If you want to display the Trainee ID and Sex separately, you can do so by clicking on the gear icon on the top right corner of the table.
+If you want to display the School ID and Location separately, you can do so by clicking on the gear icon on the top right corner of the table.

 In the list of columns below, you can choose to display any columns in the table you linked to this one.
-In our example, we can choose to display Trainee: Person ID, Trainee: Sex, and Trainee: Age.
-If we want to remove the Lookup Key from the table, we can uncheck the box next to it.
-In our example, that would be the Trainee column.
+In our example, we can choose to display School: Urban/Rural, School: # classrooms, etc. If we want to remove the Lookup Key from the table, we can uncheck the box next to it.
+In our example, that would be the School column.

 Didn't answer your question?
 Please email us at email@example.com.